samhitech/microEye/README.md

 To access the Experiment Designer:

 1. Launch the `miEye module`.
-2. Look for the Experiment Designer (Protocols) view in the interface.
+2. Look for the `Protocols` view in the interface.

 Note: This feature is currently in beta.
 We value your feedback to enhance its functionality and improve the user experience.